chinapedia/wikipedia.abstract.en/Page/Horned_God.md

 Art, fantasy and science fiction

-Francisco_de_Goya_y_Lucientes_-_Witches'_Sabbath_-_WGA10007.jpg's _Witches Sabbat_ (1789), which depicts the Devil flanked by Satanic witches.
+'s _Witches Sabbat_ (1789), which depicts the Devil flanked by Satanic witches.
 The Witch Cult hypothesis states that such stories are based upon a real-life pagan cult that revered a horned god]]

 In 1908's _The Wind in the Willows_ by Kenneth Grahame, in Chapter 7, "The Piper at the Gates of Dawn", Ratty and Mole meet a mystical horned being, powerful, fearsome and kind.[59]
 Grahame's work was a significant part of the cultural milieu which stripped the Greek god Pan of his cultural identity in favor of an unnamed, generic horned deity which led to Murray's thesis of historical origins.